About

 FAQ

-1. I am not seeing individuals as clients for counseling or coaching and I am not currently available to consult on academic career choices or academic projects.
+1. I am not currently available to consult on academic career choices or academic projects.

-4. I co-host a weekly donation based drop in meditation course “Well of Being” on compassion with Lopon Chandra Easton at the San Francisco Dharma Collective.
+3. I co-host a weekly donation based drop in meditation course “Well of Being” oat the San Francisco Dharma Collective.

 CURRICULUM VITAE